 The latitude of the Cotswolds means it’s on the edge of the limits for grape growing, so the success of each year’s crop is dependent on the weather.
 Not enough sun or too much rain and the crop won’t ripen.
 Grapes are susceptible to frost too, and on cold nights thousands of candles known as ‘bougies’ are lit among the vines, creating a beautiful sight on a frosty night.

 You also need to keep your grapes safe from pests.
 Deer eat grapes but there’s also a mini electric fence along the edge of the vines to protect them from a more unexpected predator – the badgers who stand on their back legs and munch their way along each row.

 We then moved into the shelter of the winery to learn what happens once the grapes are harvested.
 Woodchester has a mix of stainless steel tanks and wooden barrels to give a different flavour to their wines.
 And they make their sparkling wines using the Champagne method – thanks to local boy Christopher Meret from Winchcombe who invented it before Dom Perignon.

-Back in the tasting room we finished off the tour with four more wine samples – a still white using Bacchus grapes, a dry rosé made with Pinot Noir and Regent, then a sparkling rosé and a Reserve Cuvée sparkling which tasted like a smoother version of Champagne.
+Back in the tasting room, we finished off the tour with four more wine samples – a still white using Bacchus grapes, a dry rosé made with Pinot Noir and Regent, then a sparkling rosé and a Reserve Cuvée sparkling which tasted like a smoother version of Champagne.
 All of their wines are suitable for vegans, and use a potato protein to clarify them rather than the usual milk protein.

-English wine has come a long way in a short time, and although its smaller-scale production means it can be more expensive than the average supermarket bottle, visiting places like Woodchester Valley Vineyard shows the craftsmanship, care and attention that goes into making each bottle, and we couldn’t resist picking up a few to toast this year’s harvest with.
+English wine has come a long way in a short time, and although its smaller-scale production means it can be more expensive than the average supermarket bottle, visiting places like Woodchester Valley Vineyard shows the craftsmanship, care and attention which goes into making each bottle, and we couldn’t resist picking up a few bottles to toast this year’s harvest with.